I Can Cook That

 Flounder had a wonderful buttery flavor that you can really taste in this dish.
 The crispy rosemary and garlic added amazing flavor and a nice crunch to the delicate fish.

 Best part, this meal can be made in under 15 minutes.
 I tried to make mashed potatoes to go with this, but the recipe just didn’t work out, sigh.
-But this recipe would work great with mashed potatoes (you can always use refrigerated mashed potatoes and doctor them a bit).
+But this recipe would work great with mashed potatoes, steamed green beans, or roasted vegetables.

-Pan-Seared Flounder with Fried Rosemary & Garlic
+Pan Seared Flounder with Fried Rosemary and Garlic

-Cook Time: 10 minutes
+Cook Time 10 minutes mins

-Yield: 2 servings
+Servings 2 servings

 Ingredients